KittyGiraudel/site/_posts/2014-01-20-json-in-sass.md

 On my side, I already found a usecase.
 You may know [Bootcamp](https://github.com/thejameskyle/bootcamp), a Jasmine-like testing framework made in Sass for Sass by [James Kyle](https://twitter.com/thejameskyle) (with a Grunt port).
 I am using Bootcamp for [SassyLists](https://github.com/Team-Sass/SassyLists).
 I am using Bootcamp for [SassyMatrix](https://github.com/HugoGiraudel/SassyMatrix).
 We are using Bootcamp for [SassyJSON](https://github.com/HugoGiraudel/SassyJSON).
 This makes sure our Sass code is clean and efficient.

 Back to my point: Bootcamp 2 (work in progress) [will use maps](https://github.com/thejameskyle/bootcamp/issues/75#issuecomment-32131963) to handle test results.
 Encoding this map to JSON makes it easy to parse it with JavaScript in order to make a real page for tests result, kind of like Jasmine SpecRunner.
 This is cool.
-Picture it guys:
+Picture it people:

 1. You write a Sass library
 2. You write Jasmine-like tests for your library